Data Policy

 With the following information, we inform you about our newsletter as well as the registration, dispatch and evaluation procedure and inform you about your rights of objection.
 If you subscribe to our newsletter, you agree to receive the newsletter and the described procedures.

 The newsletter is sent via Newsletter2Go.
-You can view the privacy policy of the newsletter service provider here: https://nl2go-prod-api-account.s3.eu-central-1.amazonaws.com/app_files/de/N2G_DSE.pdf.
+You can view the privacy policy of the newsletter service provider here: https://nl2go-prod-api-account.s3.eu-central-1.amazonaws.com/app_files/de/N2G_DSE.pdf

 According to its own information, the newsletter service provider uses the data in pseudonymous form, i.e. without assignment to a user, to optimize or improve its own services.
 However, the newsletter service provider does not use the data of our newsletter recipients to write to them itself or to pass them on to third parties.

-You can unsubscribe from receiving our newsletter at any time, i.e. revoke your consent.
+The logging of the registration process takes place on the basis of our legitimate interests in accordance with.
+Art.
+6 par.
+1 Sentence 1 lit. f) DSGVO and serves as proof of consent to receive the newsletter.
+You can unsubscribe from our newsletter at any time, i.e. revoke your consent.
 You will find a link to cancel the newsletter at the end of each newsletter.
 If users have only subscribed to the newsletter and cancelled this subscription, their personal data will be deleted.

 Cookies

 We only use cookies that are not necessary for the website to function (“non-essential cookies”) if you have given your consent via our cookie banner.
-You can return to our privacy information at any time to revoke your consent or make changes.
+You can return to our privacy information at any time and revoke your consent or make changes.

 Click here for information about the cookies we use: